athakwani/rtconsole/README.md

-# rtlog
+# rtconsole
-Realtime Logging library for golang.
+Realtime Console for golang.